Travel to Panama City

 Metropolitan Natural Park

-Miraflores Locks, a symbol of human engineering
+The Miraflores Locks, a symbol of human ingenuity

-Private beaches and relaxation near the city
+Private beaches and relaxing escapes at the city's edge

 Art and museums